lizzkats/IntermediateAlgorithmScripting/README.md

 - Quality rubric one: Code is readable

-## Solution 0- sumAll
+## Sum All Numbers
-0- Sum all numbers in a range.
+Sum all numbers in a range.
 ```javascript
 function sumAll(arr) {